Wolverine971/9takes/src/blog/people/politicians/Kamala-Harris.md

 <ul>
 <li><b>Ambitious Ascent</b>: Kamala Harris's climb from a prosecutor to the Vice President of the United States epitomizes the ambition characteristic of Type 3.
 Her journey, marked by significant achievements and societal recognition, echoes Type 3's drive for success and affirmation.
 </li>
-<li><b>Inner World</b>: Inside Kamala’s mind, there might be a daily striving for excellence and a continuous self-evaluation against the goals set.
+<li><b>Inner World</b>: Inside Kamala's mind, there might be a daily striving for excellence and a continuous self-evaluation against the goals set.
 Her actions, whether in policy advocacy or public addresses, likely stem from a desire to resonate with her audience, showcasing the adaptable and goal-oriented mindset of Type 3.
 </li>
-<li><b>Spectrum of Scrutiny</b>: The critique surrounding Kamala’s supposed 'fake laugh' and verbose responses in certain discussions can be seen as a defense mechanism, a Type 3’s way of maintaining a favorable facade.
+<li><b>Spectrum of Scrutiny</b>: The critique surrounding Kamala's supposed 'fake laugh' and verbose responses in certain discussions can be seen as a defense mechanism, a Type 3's way of maintaining a favorable facade.
 These reactions could symbolize a Type 3's core fear of worthlessness, eliciting empathy towards the pressures of maintaining a poised image amidst scrutiny.
 </li>
 <li><b>Core Motivation</b>: Kamala's actions, alliances, and public engagements can be traced back to Type 3's core motivation of feeling valued and accepted.
 Whether mending fences with Joe Biden post-debate or aligning with advocacy groups, these actions reflect a strategic pursuit to resonate with others, further her goals, and achieve a sense of validation and accomplishment.
 </li>